Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iii)the supplier or supplying country of the designated goods subject the countervailing duty;

-(v)a summary of any changes in circumstances as set forth in item (i) or (ii) of paragraph (17) of Article 7 of the Act;
+(v)a summary of changes in circumstances as set forth in item (i) or (ii) of paragraph (17) of Article 7 of the Act;

 (viii)any other relevant matters.

-(i)the name and domicile or residence, of the applicant;
+(i)the name and domicile or residence of the applicant;

 (ii)the descriptions, brands, types and characteristics of the designated goods subject to the countervailing duty;